DaveGutHib/Project_Portfolio_1/README.md

 ### Footer
 - Will contain icons which link to the various social media websites, and open in new tabs.
 Aria-labels will facilitate the use of screen-readers for the visually impaired.

+ADDDD SCREENSHOT

+### Logo Icon at the top of every page
+- A stylised C64 logo will be placed at the top-left of every page, which allows thematic consistency and is also what the website colourscheme is based on.

+ADDDD SCREENSHOT